awsdocs/iam-user-guide/doc_source/troubleshoot-aws-sign-in.md

 ## I need to change the credit card for my AWS account<a name="troubleshoot-change-credit-card"></a>

 To change the credit card for your AWS account, you must be able to sign in\.
 AWS has protections in place that require you to prove that you're the account owner\.
-For directions, see [Managing your credit card payment methods](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/manage-cc.html) in the *AWS Billing and Cost Management User Guide*\.
+For directions, see [Managing your credit card payment methods](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/manage-cc.html) in the *AWS Billing User Guide*\.

 ## I need to report fraudulent AWS account activity<a name="troubleshoot-report-suspicious-account-activity"></a>